babski123/BS5ModalJS/README.md

 # BS5ModalJS
 A JavaScript class for creating Bootstrap 5 Modals
 ## Why BS5ModalJS?
-BS5ModalJS removes the hassle of writing the bootstrap 5 html elements manually in your document.
+BS5ModalJS removes the hassle of writing the bootstrap 5 modal html elements manually in your document.
 It will create those elements for you automatically when you instantiate it and prepends to your document's `<body>`.
 Useful if you intend to add modals throughout your website.
 ## Prerequisite
 In order for BS5ModalJS to work, you must refer bootstrap 5 main framework in your document.
 ```